slimphp/Slim/docs/routing-parameters.markdown

 # Route Parameters [routing-parameters] #

-As you may have noticed above, you can embed parameters into route resource URIs.
+You can embed parameters into route resource URIs.
 In this example, I have two parameters in my route URI, “:one” and “:two”.

     $app = new Slim();